African-American LGBTQ community: Language

-The Harlem Renaissance in the early 1900s was a pivotal moment in the dissemination of language.
+Black-American authors such as Alain LeRoy Locke and Thurman were crucial to the recording of Black linguistic writing and vernacular culture, equally alike were the queer musicians who carried their language through the music they curated.
+Black-queer vernacular is rooted in many queer artists' lyrics of the Harlem Renaissance, an example being sapphic blues singer Lucille Bogan who wrote "B.D.
+Woman's Blues" in 1935.
+"B.D." stands for "bulldyke", or "bulldagger", which in the early 19th century was used to refer to Black butch lesbians, better known in the 21st century as a "stud".

 Later on in the 1960s, The Stonewall riots served as a time for reflection on common LGBTQ terms and slurs.
-The Stonewall riots led to people critically think about queer people’s discriminatory placement in society and queer people and allies began reevaluating this language in attempts to reclaim it.
+The Stonewall riots led to people critically think about queer people's discriminatory placement in society and queer people and allies began reevaluating this language in attempts to reclaim it.

-Other pivotal moments include prominent ballroom scenes across the country and popular queer media like the movie Paris is Burning and hit reality tv show RuPaul’s Drag Race.
-As this lexicon has become more mainstream, Black queer vernacular is found throughout Western media and often labeled without credit to its Black queer origins, such as in art and music, U.S television and entertainment, and 21st century popular western-centered speech and slang.
+Other pivotal moments include prominent ballroom scenes across the country and popular queer media like the movie Paris is Burning and hit reality TV show RuPaul's Drag Race.
+Due to the heavy overlap between drag and Ballroom, contestants on RuPaul's Drag Race use Black queer language despite being non-Black.
+As this lexicon has become more mainstream, Black queer vernacular is found throughout Western media and often labeled without credit to its Black queer origins, such as in art and music, U.S. television and entertainment, and 21st century popular western-centered speech and slang.